ahicks92/fastnet/specification.md

 The sequence number must be set to 0 for the first packet sent on some channel, 1 for the next, etc.
 Sending enough data to exhaust the available sequence numbers is nearly impossible.
-A 64-bit sequence number is capable of handling at least 18 million terabytes of data, well beyond what can be handled by any consumer or professional-grade internet.
+A 64-bit sequence number is capable of handling at least 18 million terabytes of data, well beyond what can be handled by any consumer and most professional-grade internet.
+In practice, few data packets will carry only one byte of data, so this limit is all but meaningless.
 To that end, an implementation must drop the connection if the sequence number for any channel is exhausted.

 Borrowing from TCP terminology, ack is short for acknowledge.
-The ack packet is used to indicate reception of one or more packets.
+The ack packet is used to indicate reception of a reliable packet.
-It must only be sent for reliable packets.
+It must only be sent for reliable packets in the manner described below.
-It is possible to ack more than one packet in the same ack packet.
-Implementations must be able to respond to ack packets containing more than one sequence number.
-Implementations are not required to send ack packets with more than one sequence number.

 ###Encoding Frames